 - Winner of Outstanding Paper Award, Alliance for Research on Corporate Sustainability, 2017

-Odziemkowska, K. 2021 .
-"Firm-NGO Collaborations for Sustainability: A Comparative Research Agenda" Forthcoming in The Business of Sustainability: The Organization, Implementation, and Practice of Sustainable Growth.
-Eds.
-George, G., Joshi, H., Haas, M., McGahan, A. and Tracy, P. Edward Elgar Publishing.
+Odziemkowska, K. 2022 .
+"Firm-NGO Collaborations for Sustainability: A Comparative Research Agenda" in George, G., Joshi, H., Haas, M., McGahan, A. and Tracy, P. (eds.), Handbook on the Business of Sustainability: The Organization, Implementation, and Practice of Sustainable Growth, Edward Elgar Publishing, Massachusetts, pp.100-117.

 Synopsis: I develop a comparative framework and agenda for research on firm-NGO collaborations that aims to shift academic focus from descriptive analyses of processes within collaborations to interrogating the comparative effectiveness of different forms of collaborations, different partners, and alternative forms of cooperation and conflict, between firms and NGOs in advancing business sustainability.